AMERICAN BOARD OF DERMATOLOGY, INC.

 Section 2.
 Annual Meeting.
 The Board of Directors shall hold an Annual Meeting in each calendar year at a time and place to be set by resolution of the Board.
 The directors shall be given not less than thirty days' advance written notice of the Annual Meeting.
 The requirements of notice may be waived by majority vote of the directors at the Annual Meeting.

 Section 5.
 Quorum and Manner of Acting.
-The presence, in person or by written proxy, of a majority of the directors in office at the time shall constitute a quorum at any meeting of the Board of Directors; but no individual shall be appointed or act as proxy other than another director.
+The presence, in person or by written proxy, of a majority of the directors in office at the time shall constitute a quorum at any meeting of the Board of Directors; but no individual shall be appointed to act as proxy other than another director.
 Except as otherwise provided by law or by the Certificate of Incorporation or by these Bylaws, a majority vote of the directors present at any meeting shall be necessary and sufficient to constitute a vote of the Board of Directors except that Public Members shall not be counted for purposes of determining a quorum for the election of directors or officers of the Board and may not vote or be present by proxy.
 The President, or in his or her absence the Vice-President, or in the absence of both, any director chosen by the directors, shall preside at meetings of the directors.
 The Executive Director, or in his or her absence, any person chosen by the directors, shall act as recorder and keep the minutes of the meeting.

 Section 6.
 Executive Committee.
 The Board of Directors shall designate the President, President-Elect, Vice-President, and not less than two additional directors to constitute the Executive Committee.
-The Executive Director and any Associate or Assistant Executive Directors shall be members of the Executive Committee ex officio but shall not be entitled to vote on matters coming before the Committee.
+The Executive Director and any Associate Executive Directors shall be members of the Executive Committee ex officio but shall not be entitled to vote on matters coming before the Committee.
 The President, or, in his or her absence, the Vice-President, shall preside at all meetings of the Executive Committee.
 The presiding officer shall have authority to declare an executive session of the Committee from which the Executive Director and any Associate Executive Director may be excluded.
 The Executive Committee, subject to the limitations listed in Section 7 of this Article, shall have and may exercise the powers of the Board in the management of the business and affairs of the Corporation, including the power to authorize the seal of the Corporation to be affixed to all papers which may require it.
 The Executive Committee shall verify the report of the public accountant annually engaged to audit the books of the Corporation.

 Section 7.
 Limitation on Executive Committee.
 Notwithstanding paragraph 6, the Executive Committee shall have no authority